 Nick Haigh, Coordinator of Bristol Gleaning Network, shares some of the work the network is doing to glean surplus fruit and vegetables from farms in and around Bristol.
-Nick is looking to connect with local food projects who can benefit from the redistribution of this food, as well as from producers and potential volunteers.
+Nick is looking to connect with local food projects that can benefit from the redistribution of this food, as well as from producers and potential volunteers.

 Globally, we produce enough food to feed nearly 10 billion people, and yet there are almost one billion people in extreme poverty going hungry.
 We can’t sit still and watch this happen – there is far too much food going to waste.

 Gleaning is an activity where volunteers harvest human edible surplus from farms.
 The Bristol Gleaning Network (BGN) gleans surplus fruit and vegetables from farms in and around Bristol and redistributes them to local food projects who are working to feed young and vulnerable people.
 We have donated food to fantastic local community projects, including the Coexist Community Kitchen, FOOD Clubs, The Vench and BASE and Roses.

 Since September 2020, we have saved over two tonnes of fresh produce that would otherwise have gone to waste.
 Local farms have been very encouraging of our efforts to redistribute their produce.
 The Community Farm in Chew Valley, for example, has been a huge supporter since our beginning and have proactively called us when they have crops they can’t harvest or sell.